ben0110/Radar-PointNet/README.md

  starting publishing data  with the ZED camera occures through the cmd:

     roslaunch zed_display_rviz display_zed.launch

- adjusting the camera parameters can be done through the file
  #### Radar AWR1843-boost
  starting publishing data with the  AWR1843camera occures through the cmd:

      roslaunch ti_mmwave_rospkg 1843es1_long_range_wo_rviz.launch

- adjusting the radar parameters can be don through the file

  ### DCA10000-evm (optional)
  starting the DCA1000 evm occures through the cmd: